solvek/ReliableFCM/README.md

 ## Periodic push notifications

 Cloud function `periodicPush` sends push notification to a device.

-The registration token is hardcoded for now.
+To setup periodic notifications for your devices do the following

+1. Open you project in Firebase Console
+2. Go to Firestore section
+3. Add collection with name `tokens`
+4. Add a document to this collection
+5. The id can be any
+6. Add attribute `token`
+7. Set its value to your registration token

 # Send push notification using a python script